guotaiyuan018/Final-project/README.md

 # NTHU I2P3   MiniChess AI (~~Artificial Idiot~~)

-the submission one is the alpha-beta prunning player

 ## Introduction
 This is an AI program about Mini Chess.
 It designs a state value function to evaluate each game position and utilizes minimax and alpha-beta pruning techniques to calculate the optimal solution.